jaquerinte/caravel_radiation_harden/README.md

 ## **ECC Implementation**
-For the   of the code we use [Hamming code](https://en.wikipedia.org/wiki/Hamming_code#:~:text=In%20computer%20science%20and%20telecommunication,without%20detection%20of%20uncorrected%20errors.) for the implementation or the parity bits and correction.
+All registers in the register file are ECC protected.
+As an Error Correction Code for the implementation of the parity bits and correction, we use [Hamming code](https://en.wikipedia.org/wiki/Hamming_code#:~:text=In%20computer%20science%20and%20telecommunication,without%20detection%20of%20uncorrected%20errors.)
-In this particularly case is implemented with 6 bits inside of the register (positions 1,2,4,8,16,32) and a extra bit at the last position of the 2 bit error detection.
+Our implementation uses 6 bits inside a register (in positions 1,2,4,8,16,32) and a extra bit at the last position for the 2 bit error detection.

 ## **Triple Redundancy Implementation**
-The triple redundancy is implemented using the same registers that are been use for the ECC memory.
-The main issue of using this is the reduction in the space available for registers.
-But triple redundancy and standard ECC register can be use at the same time.
-Maintaining the consistency and witch registers are use and is witch mode each register is bee use is a job of the user.
+The Triple Modular Redundancy (TMR) is implemented within the same ECC protected register file.
+A consequence of this decision is that when TMR is enabled, the amount of available registers which can be used to store individual values is reduced.
+However, the benefit by this implementation choice is that redundancy and ECC protection can be used at the same time.
+It's up to the user software to use the appropriate registers based on the selected protection mode.

-In the chip can be at maximum of 8 triple redundancy registers and 8 ECC registers can be use at the same time.
+In the TMR configuration, at most 8 triplicated registers can be used at the same time, as well as 8 ECC registers (one for each), if ECC is enabled.

-The registers that can be use for triple redundancy are:
+Under the TMR configuration, the registers which are triplicated by the hardware when they are written/read are:
 - 00
 - 04
 - 08